-There are plenty of over-the-counter remedies (and I use remedies with a small 'R' because, for some people, they are just palliatives, not fixes) that come in pill or patch form - Dramamine, Marezine, Bonine, Scapolamine (ear patches), etc. If you are going to try one, you might want to start with Marezine, since it is the least likely to cause drowsiness.
+There are plenty of over-the-counter remedies (and I use remedies with a small 'r' because, for some people, they are just palliatives, not fixes) that come in pill or patch form - Dramamine, Marezine, Bonine, Scapolamine (ear patches), etc. If you are going to try one, you might want to start with Marezine, since it is the least likely to cause drowsiness.
 Scapolamine is probably the most effective and its effects also last the longest, about 72 hours.
 It can have some strange side effects, however, and requires a doctor's prescription.
 Phenergan, a suppository, can also be purchased over the counter.

 A natural aid is ginger.
 You can stock up at the Japanese restaurant or just buy the tablets (or the cookies.)
 Many people swear by it and I have seen it work with my kids.
-But start the night before!
-One of the more 'esoteric' types of remedy is the wrist bands.
+But start the night before.

+One of the more "esoteric" types of remedy is the wristband.
 They are supposed to work on your acupuncture point that is about an inch and a half above your inner wrist.
 Hey, if it works for you, use it.

 I am not a doctor.
-I am a sailor and a keen observer of the obvious.
-If it works for you, use it because seasickness is really a malady.
-One day a few years back, when transiting through the Montauk Rips with a good number of friends and family aboard, everyone (except me of course) got seasick, including my wife Jo and my youngest daughter Mariel.
-My wife got the bucket and said 'here, use this.'
-Marie got a bucket, a warm towel and me holding her hand.
-My wife said, 'Sure.
-It figures!' between gasps.
-I said 'of course it does.
-She's only 9!
-It was a cold night for me that night.
+I am a sailor and a keen observer of the obvious - if it works for you, use it because seasickness is really a malady.

+Oh, the asterisk () above -- one day a few years back, when transiting through the Montauk Rips with a goodly number of friends and family aboard, everyone ('cept me of course) got seasick, including my wife, Jo, and my young daughter, Mariel.
+My wife got the bucket and a "Here, use this."
+Mariel got a bucket, a warm towel and me holding her hand.
+My wife said, "Sure.
+It figures!" between gasps.
+I said, "Of course it does.
+She's only 9!"

+Twas a cold night for me that night . . .
 Aargh!